Four-room house: Building patterns and materials

 Through archaeological excavations and anthropological studies, it is possible to report on building materials and possible methods used in the construction of the Israelite four-room houses.
 The Iron I four-room houses typically measured ten to twelve meters long and eight to ten meters wide.
 The floor plan consists of three axial rooms, connected by one “broadroom" at the rear of the building.
 Although a majority of houses were not found standing, through analysis it can be concluded that some houses stood two stories tall.
-Not all four-room houses were stand-alone houses in the typical American sense.
+Not all four-room houses were stand-alone houses.
 While some houses were found in isolation, other houses were found with shared walls, and even shared the back broadroom wall with a thicker, outer, defensive city wall.
 The houses could be constructed in a circular pattern, where the outer city wall connected all back broadroom walls, such as in a combination of the casemate wall and the residential wall.
 The normal walls were around one meter thick, and were constructed of fieldstones.
 The exterior defensive walls were thicker.
 The surfaces of exterior walls were likely plastered to prevent erosion from rainfall, which could be heavy and intense in the winter and spring of the region.
 The plastering would have demanded a significant quantity of lime to be manufactured, which required a kiln.
 The floors were composed of beaten earth and flagstone pavement.
 Finely layered ash and clay helped keep the floors smooth and level.
 As seen by the sheer volume and weight of all of the stones, wooden pillars, and mudbrick walls used in the construction of the four-room house, it can be said that construction was a team effort that took a lot of energy.

-List of Sites with Four Room House
+List of sites with four-room houses

-Following is a tentative list of Israelite Four Room houses at various excavation sites.
+Following is a tentative list of Israelite four-room houses at various excavation sites.